The lzip file format is designed for data sharing and long-term archiving, taking into account both data integrity and decoder availability:

-Lzip uses the same well-defined exit status values used by bzip2, which makes it safer when used in pipes or scripts than compressors returning ambiguous warning values, like gzip.
+Lzip uses the same well-defined exit status values used by bzip2, which makes it safer than compressors returning ambiguous warning values (like gzip) when it is used as a back end for other programs like tar or zutils.

-In this lzip benchmark page you can find some tests showing how well lzip can replace gzip and bzip2 for software distribution and data archiving.
+In this lzip benchmark page you can find some tests showing how well lzip can replace gzip and bzip2 as general purpose compressor for unix-like systems.

 If no file names are specified, lzip compresses (or decompresses) from standard input to standard output.
 In this case, lzip will decline to write compressed output to a terminal, as this would be entirely incomprehensible and therefore pointless.